-Krabi Elephant Sanctuary: A wonderful elephant experience
+Krabi Elephant Sanctuary: Best Elephant experience in Krabi

 You want to spend an unforgetable day with elephants?
 In search of a peaceful and ethical Elephant Camp in Krabi which says no to elephant riding, we finally found the Krabi Elephant Sanctuary.
 It’s a place where former work elephants get the chance to live in a safe and animal-friendly environment, far away from abuse and violence.
 Here, visitors have the possibility to interact, feed and bathe with these beautiful animals and at the same time support this amazing project.

 On our latest trip to Krabi we had visited the Krabi Elephant Sanctuary, the new home of the rescued elephants.
 In this blog post you are going to read more about what you can expect from a visit to this beautiful Elephant Camp in Krabi.